sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Delete All Contacts
 {% endanchor %}

 If you would like to delete all of your contacts at once, navigate to your [Contacts page](https://sendgrid.com/marketing_campaigns/contacts) and click on the Action Cog next to All Contacts.
-Select Delete.
+Select Delete All Contacts.

 This will delete all of your Marketing Campaigns contacts, without deactivating your account.